Singapore Employment Pass Scheme

-- Draw a minimum salary of S$3,600 per month.
-This rate typically applies to fresh graduates – more experienced candidates may need to command higher salaries to qualify.
+- Draw a minimum fixed salary of S$3,600 per month.
+This usually applies to young graduates.
+More experienced candidates may need higher salaries to qualify.

 - Possess a tertiary degree from a reputable university.
 A strong professional employment history and high salary may compensate for lack of education.